Woodlands Road tram stop: Closure to Metrolink

+Woodlands Road faced low patronage and had reported issues with security and crime, and issues with local station access.

-The UK Government announced that £4 million from the Community Infrastructure Fund was awarded to build two new stops on the Bury Metrolink line.
+The UK Government announced that £4 million from the Community Infrastructure Fund was awarded to build two new stops on the Bury Line.
 This was part of £30 million allocated to transport projects to support thousands of extra homes being built across the country over the coming months.
-The Chairman of the Greater Manchester Integrated Transport Authority, Councillor Keith Whitmore, stated that the funding would help realise a long-held ambition to open new Metrolink stops in the area.
+The Chairman of the GMITA at the time, Councillor Keith Whitmore, stated that the funding would help realise a long-held ambition to open new Metrolink stops in the area.